'Southern Charm' Stars Kathryn Dennis and Thomas Ravenel Both Say Their Relationship Is Done For Good

 A post shared by Thomas Ravenel (@thomasravenel) on

-And Realitytea has added perhaps the final word to the question of whether the Southern Charm stars are still together, and that is with word that fans of the Bravo show will see that there was truth to what Kathryn Dennis said about Thomas and Landon, because season four will see Thomas and Landon together, at least briefly.
-From early on, Kathryn and Landon have not gotten along, and after catty comments during season three, and at the Southern Charm reunion, it looked likely that the two could never be friends.
-But while Thomas and Landon denied that anything had happened when Landon went on Kathryn’s Valentine’s Day trip to a Savannah bed and breakfast, they seem to have little to say about finally hooking up on camera for season four.
+And Reality Tea has added perhaps the final word to the question of whether the Southern Charm stars are still together, and that is with word that fans of the Bravo show will see that there was truth to what Kathryn Dennis said about Thomas and Landon, because Season 4 will see Thomas and Landon together, at least briefly.
+From early on, Kathryn and Landon have not gotten along, and after catty comments during Season 3, and at the Southern Charm reunion, it looked likely that the two could never be friends.
+But while Thomas and Landon denied that anything had happened when Landon went on Kathryn’s Valentine’s Day trip to a Savannah bed and breakfast, they seem to have little to say about finally hooking up on camera for Season 4.

 “#Spoileralert: things are no better between Kathryn and Landon, but Kathryn claims that the only thing she can control is the way she reacts to Landon (c’mon KD, we know you will be still making those crazy faces).”